 It is really tricky to put on a tie when you are a teddy bear!

-This week Kent has been helping out with the organisation of upcoming events hosted by the London and South East Office.
-Up first is our Open day on 4 July to celebrate five years in our office at Bridgewood House and looking forward to the future at our new office.
-Secondly, in September we are putting on a conference at Greenwich University (Medway Campus) on the subject of Prehistoric Kent (the County not the Bear).
+When our Maidstone office was having an open day Kent helped out with the organisation of the upcoming events hosted by the London & South East Office.
+Up first is our Open day to celebrate five years in our old office and looking forward to the future at our new office.
+Secondly, we were putting on a conference at Greenwich University (Medway Campus) on the subject of Prehistoric Kent (the County not the Bear).

 Kent has learnt that a key part of hosting an event is letting people know about it.
 So Kent was charged with putting together a list of places and people that might be interested in hearing about the events.